shaik1002/biggitlabbomb/doc/administration/gitaly/bundle_uris.md

 The bundles are made accessible to the client using signed URLs.
 A signed URL is a URL that provides limited permissions and time to make a request.
-To see if your storage service supports signed URLs, see the documentation of your storage service.
+To see if your storage service supports sighed URLs, see the documentation of your storage service.